rxrossi/arbitrary-equivalence/Notes.md

 ```

 # TODO
-- check how array values are being converted, then work on the reportToConsoleLog test error
+- Work on processing multiple lines on reportToConsoleLog